mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 | Parameter key	| Details |
 | --- | --- |
 | UsesClass | Where in the metadata to add the uses.
 Valid values are `Card`, `LocationFront` and `LocationBack`.
 For example to tokens such as doom/clues/ammo to a treachery or player card uses `Card`.
 Only use LocationFront/Back when overriding Location cards
-| Count | Number of tokens
+| Count | Absolute number of tokens
-| PerInvestigator | true or false.
-Whether the count is per investigator.
-Defaults to false
+| CountPerInvestigator | Number of tokens per investigator
 | Token | The token to spawn.
 Consult the SCED metadata documentation for valid values
 | Type | The type of token to spawn.
 Consult the SCED metadata documentation for valid values